-“We know social media is causing social harm, and it is taking kids away from real friends and real experiences,” Prime Minister Albanese said.
+“We know social media is causing social harm, and it is taking kids away from real friends and real experiences,” Prime Minister Anthony Albanese said.

 “Australian young people deserve better and I stand with them and with all Australian parents in protecting our kids.”